-Music at Turtle Bay Preston was absolutely spot on.
-I was half expecting to hear ‘Legend’ on repeat, but the mixture of ska, reggae, dancehall and dub, with commercial and less well-known tracks set an upbeat but relaxed tone.
-Although Turtle Bay is a chain restaurant, nowhere else in Preston offers a Caribbean soundtrack, despite a clear demand for it.
+However, I’m sceptical of themed restaurants that attempt to offer something exotic.
+They often descend into the painfully ordinary (I’m looking at you Wagamama).
+The obvious pitfall was the restaurant soundtrack; however, the music at Turtle Bay Preston was spot on.
+I was expecting to hear ‘Legend’ on repeat, but the mixture of ska, reggae, dancehall and dub, with commercial and lesser known tracks set an upbeat but relaxed tone.
+It’s a shame it took a national chain like Turtle Bay to be the first and only restaurant (or venue of any kind) in Preston to have a decent Caribbean soundtrack, despite a clear demand for it.

-The Turtle Bay Preston Menu offered simple food that was big on flavour.
-The ribs were ridiculous; if you’ve watched House of Cards, you’ll get the picture.
 Similarly, it’s impossible to eat enough of those fried sweetcorn fritters.
-The sweet potato fries were as good as any I’ve experienced.
+Please don’t make the mistake of thinking they’re only suitable for vegetarians.
+It’s for your own good, eat them.
+The heavily laden sweet potato fries were as delicious as any I’ve experienced, although a bit soggy.
 The spices across all the dishes were big, bold and brash – just as they should be.
 In a moment of snobbishness I lamented every dish was strangely the same colour, but when it’s packed with punchy flavours, it’s entirely forgivable.

-These ballsy flavours extended to the Turtle Bay Preston Bar, with a cocktail menu dominated by strong rum at reasonable prices.
-Ordering from the menu provided fun rather than sophistication, with the high energy bar staff serving customers thick and fast.
-Bar Manager Dave is on hand if you’re a drinks connoisseur, or are just looking to learn more.
+Turtle Bay Preston is one of the many themed restaurants where the drinks are either too expensive or too cheap, depending what side of Happy Hour you arrive.
+The Happy Hour times are generous though, and I suspect the cause of a lot of traffic.
+Ordering from the drinks menu provided fun rather than sophistication, with the high-energy bar staff serving customers thick and fast.
+Fortunately, Bar Manager Dave is on hand for those with a more discerning palette.
 Ask him about the spiked home-made ginger beer and you’re in for a treat.